The Wadsworth Center is a reference laboratory. Use local or commercial laboratory services whenever available.

 - Select 'Remote Order'

-- Click on the tab that indicates the type of sample you would like to submit: human, animal, environmental, etc.
+- Click on the button that indicates the type of sample you would like to submit: human, animal, environmental, etc.

-- Fill in the screens, ‘Place the Order’, print form and submit with specimen.
+- Fill in the screens, ‘Place the Order’, print the shipping manifest and submit with specimen.

 This method provides many advantages over paper submission including specimen tracking, notification when results become available, online access to results, and access to the testing catalog.
+The Online Test Request/Reporting page contains information about CLIMS and helpful resources including Quick Start Guides.
 Should you encounter difficulty, please access the Reference Guide in the Remote Order application or contact CLIMS.

-Note: If you are from a licensed clinical laboratory with a valid PFI number or are from a county or regional health department your HIN/HCS coordinator can grant you access to CLIMS (and create your HCS account if needed).
-For all other access, the Request for Access to the Wadsworth Center Laboratory Information Management System (CLIMS) form must be completed, signed, and faxed to (518) 474-8140 or (518) 473-1326.
+Note: If you are from a NYSDOH licensed clinical laboratory with a valid PFI number, a NYSDOH licensed nursing home, or a NYS county or regional health department, your HIN/HCS coordinator can grant you access to CLIMS (and create your HCS account if needed).
+For all other access, the Request for Access to the Wadsworth Center Laboratory Information Management System (CLIMS) form must be completed, signed by the new user and an appropriate HCS Coordinator, and faxed to (518) 474-8140 or (518) 473-1326.

 For each non-CLEP certified test, complete a Non-permitted Laboratory Test Form.